H-N-Minh/NN-QuickXplain/README.md

 input 1 and -1 is converted to 1 and 0.
 This is so its suitable for NN and should result in no dataloss output 0, 1 and -1: 1 and -1 converted to 1, representing 100% to be in the conflict set, 0 remains 0, representing not part of conflict set.

+in Solver/Precomputed folder: this folder is for input and output that never changes (default ordering of constraints), so they are computed once and will be stored here to avoid recomputation in every training. (since with same ordering, we always get the same output from QuickXplain).